-Some students will not make progress in spite of the differentiated curriculum available to them.
+Some students will not make progress in spite of the differentiated curriculum & adaptive teaching available to them.
 We recognise that there are students with Educational Needs who will require a form of provision that is additional to and/or different from that is usually provided as part of the usual differentiated curriculum.

 Additional interventions could include: Literacy Intervention, Numeracy Intervention, Speech and Language support, Anger Management sessions, Nurture groups, Social Skills groups and Lego Style therapies.
 These interventions are put in place, dependent upon need.
-The level of support provided will be in line with the recommendations outlined in their Education Health and Care Plan which is produced by the Cambridgeshire, Statutory Assessment and Resources Team (START).
+The level of support provided will be our best endeavour with the recommendations outlined in their Education Health and Care Plan which is produced by the Cambridgeshire, Statutory Assessment and Resources Team (START).
+College will decide how notional and additional funding is met.

-Links with Outside Agencies
+5. Links with Outside Agencies